 Section #2: Parent & Guardian Contact Information

-If you don’t have accurate contact information it’s nearly impossible to run your football season or camp effectively.
+If you don’t have accurate contact information it’s nearly impossible to run your football season effectively.

 At the top of your form you should require at least one cell phone number and at least one email address per player.
 If you have an outdated form that still lists Home Phone Number, remove that section and add cell phone number instead.